SophieDeBenedetto/blog/posts/telemetry_part_two.md

 ## Step 1: Defining a Metrics Module

-We'll define a module that imports the `Telemetry.Metrics` library and acts as a supervisor.
-Our supervisor will start up the child GenServer provided by the `TelemetryMetricsStatsd` reporter.
+We'll define a module that imports the `Telemetry.Metrics` library and acts as a Supervisor.
+Our Supervisor will start up the child GenServer provided by the `TelemetryMetricsStatsd` reporter.
 It will start that GenServer along with an argument of the list of Telemetry events to listen for, structured as metrics, via the `:metrics` option.

 We'll place our metrics module in `lib/quantum/telemetry.ex`